 Focus of DYMATICA

-While DYMATICA cannot point-predict the timing of specific state/non-state behaviors, it can indicate the range of likely behaviors across time and how specific courses of action (COA) can modify or strengthen the overall shape of behaviors.
+While DYMATICA cannot point-predict the exact timing of specific state/non-state behaviors, it can indicate the range of likely behaviors across time and how specific courses of action (COA) can modify or strengthen the overall shape of behaviors.

 For example, the figure below illustrates how a potential intervention can change the shape of an adversary’s behaviors across time so that it is more favorable to US and ally interests.